swiftlang/swift/README.md

 options such as building a Swift-compatible LLDB, building the Swift Package Manager, building for various platforms, running tests after builds, and more.

-View the inline help to find out more, in particular the section "Typical uses":

-    utils/build-script -h

-There are two primary build options to use with CMake, xcodebuild or Ninja. xcodebuild integrates with Xcode.app, but Ninja is a bit faster and supports more environments.
+There are two primary build systems to use: Xcode and Ninja.
+The Xcode build system allows you to work in Xcode.app, but Ninja is a bit faster and supports more environments.

 To build using Ninja, run:

     utils/build-script --release-debuginfo

-If you are interested in compiler development it helps to build LLVM + Clang with optimizations enabled, but enable debug support in Swift.
-This is a good starting point since the debugger will work in the swift code base, and the tests will run faster:
+If you are interested in debugging the compiler, run:

+    utils/build-script --debug

+However, the compiler will be slower when built in debug mode.
+When developing in a specific area of the compiler, it helps to build an optimized compiler and override specific projects to use the debug variant.

+Below are some examples of using debug variants:

     utils/build-script --release-debuginfo --debug-swift

-This will only build the compiler, and it will not build the standard library.
-Add `--debug-swift-stdlib` to build both the compiler and the standard library with debug info.

-If you are interested in standard library development, this will build a fully optimized compiler, but will build the standard library and swift overlays with debug information:

     utils/build-script --release-debuginfo --debug-swift-stdlib

-The build script also supports presets that define the various CI builds.
-Look for 'Preset Mode' in the build script help for more information.
+    utils/build-script --release-debuginfo --debug-swift --force-optimized-typechecker

+For documentation of all available arguments, as well as additional usage information, see the inline help:

+    utils/build-script -h

 #### Xcode